© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosed Iron Age farmstead 700m west of Horderley Farm is a scheduled monument protected by Historic England under reference 1013511.
 View the official record →

-Enclosed Iron Age farmstead 700m west of Horderley Farm is a prehistoric settlement of Iron Age date located in Shropshire.
+Enclosed Iron Age farmstead 700m west of Horderley Farm is an archaeological site in Shropshire dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013511.

 Enclosed Iron Age farmstead 700m west of Horderley Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013511.